Skip to content

 result = my_function()

-This will: - Log performance metrics: PERFORMANCE | my_module.my_function | SUCCESS | 1.003s - Automatically refactor any hardcoded values to constants - Analyze any errors with AI-powered insights
+This will: - Log performance metrics: PERFORMANCE | my_module.my_function | SUCCESS | 1.003s - Automatically detect hardcoded values - Analyze any errors with AI-powered insights

 logger_manager = SherlockAI()